 Testing your ad formats allows you to tailor your creative to your audience segments.
 When you use dynamic and responsive search ads, you can leverage platform algorithms to serve combinations of image, video, and creative copy.
 This automated A/B testing offers a more efficient, less manual method of testing that allows you to take advantage of your data in real-time.

 You can also test ad formats that allow for a seamless user experience.
-For example, lead generation ads on LinkedIn, Facebook, and Instagram allow user-information to be pre-populated into a form after clicking the ad, without even leaving the interface.
+For example, lead generation ads on LinkedIn, Facebook, and Instagram allow user information to be pre-populated into a form after clicking the ad, without even leaving the interface.
 This can go a long way in improving your conversion rates.

 Even if you have interstellar creative, a robust media strategy, and a killer product to sell, you won’t see ongoing returns if you aren’t tracking your campaigns properly.

 Effective tracking means knowing when and how a customer sees your ad, what they do or don’t do in the moment, and what actions they take after they leave you.
 You need to do this across every channel, with every ad, and every customer.
+If you'r running PPC campaigns, we have a separate guide on how advanced methods to calculate PPC ROI for more accurate tracking.

 This goes further than simply tracking a form submission or an eCommerce sale — either of which looks solely at the users that took that final action on your site.
 What about the ~95% of users that didn't take that action?
-Proper tracking needs to account for them and help you get them over the finish line.
+Proper tracking must account for them and help you get them over the finish line.

 Looking for a bit more data?
 Leveraging in-house research tools such as Nielsen and ComScore can also help you accurately pull your audience insights.